tryscer/flock/Book/Flock-Music.md

 	“Kings are men, too,” says Eddie.
 He looks at Barry as he says that.
 He takes a long drag from his cigarette.
 	"Elvis is like an old-school king,” I say.
 “Goes to fight for his country.
 Goes to the army, man, for the greater good.”
 	“It’s a stunt,” Eleanore sneers.
 	“It’s not\!”
+I say.
+	"It's a publicity stunt," Eleanore drives on, "concocted by the same people who wrap Elvis every morning with shiny cellophane so that America would buy his albums."
+	I grow red.
+"So if I admire him, does it mean that I'm brainwashed?"
+	"I didn't say that," Eleanore laughs, "It just means that advertising works."
 	Pete says, “Jerry-Lee goes with his art, wherever it takes him.
 Did you hear at that one show, he lit his piano on fire?”
-	“I told you, he’s crazy,” I say.
+	“I told you, he’s not with us,” I say.
+	​"Try to put that in an ad," says Eleanore.
-	“He’s got fire in him,” Alice suddenly says.
+	“He’s got *fire* in him,” Alice suddenly says.
 We all look at her.
 	“I mean,” she says.
 “He’s got fire in him.
 It’s in him.
 You can hear that in his playing.
-It’s just bursting to get out.”
+It’s just bursting to get out.
+It's not something that you can control.”
 	I laugh.
-“How would you know it?”
+“And how would you know?”
 	She says, “By listening to him.”
 She blushes.
 “A lot.”
 	Cindy asks Alice, “Do you think you have fire inside you?”
 	“I do,” says Alice.
-“The show showed me that.
+“Going to my first show showed me that.
 This music.”
 She looks at me.
 “Tim and Pete have got that fire too, this is why they go to all these underground shows.”
 Her words send pleasant tingles down my back.
 	Eddie asks, “Do you girls have fire in you, too?”
-	Cindy and Eleanore look at each other and laugh.
+	Cindy and Eleanore look at each other and burst out.
 	“Yeah, they got a little bit of it going on, too,” Alice laughs with them.
 “Cindy is the powder keg, and Eleanore’s the spark.”
 	Eddie says, “And what about Barry here?”
 	Barry says, “Leave me alone, Edwar-do.”
 	Eddie says, “You look like you would give your life to a higher cause.
 Wouldn’t even hesitate.”
-	Barry laughs, “Is the cause dancing at the Steam Pillars shows?
-If so, I’m willing to give my life to that.”
-	Cindy says, “Is that Barry talking over there?
-I mean the voice sounds like his, but the words–”
+​	Barry laughs, “Is the cause dancing at the Steam Pillars shows?
+If so, I’m willing to give my life to that.”Cindy says, ​	​	“Is that Barry talking over there?
+I mean the voice sounds an awful lot like his, but the words–”
-Eddie says, “You know what, all of you guys, come with me.
+​	Eddie says, “You know what, all of you guys, come with me.
 There’s someone you should meet.”

 Across the way from Moore’s Restaurant, in the third floor of the U-Park-It Self-Park lot, the Steam Pillars truck is the only car, and a hub of tense action, overseen by a stern, watchful woman, someone I think I already saw at the Steam Pillars show.
-	“Watch it now,” she says, “grab it by the edges.”
+	“Take it easy now,” she says, “grab it by the edges.”
-	I see Rosetta, the cigarette girl, and Jimmy, who danced with Alice the day before, carrying an little barrel over from the truck to the little pool of light from the streetlamps outside.
+	I see Rosetta, the cigarette girl, and Jimmy, who danced with Alice the day before, carrying an little barrel over from the truck to the little pool of light from the street lamps outside.
 Jimmy stumbles and rocks the barrel.
 I see a matchbook falling out of it.
-	Jo, the tall guitarist, stands next to the onramp, a lookout.
+	Jo, the tall guitarist, stands next to the onramp: a lookout.
 She’s smoking a long cigarette and whenever it touches her lips, she winces and shuts her eyes.
 Eddie says, “These are some people I want you to meet.”
 “I don’t have time for you, Eddie,” says the stern looking woman.
 “Set down the crate under the light.
 Does everybody have pens?”
 “Listen, Mama–”